dereuromark/cakephp-transifex/README.md

 * Put the files in `APP/Plugin/Transifex`
 * Make sure you have `CakePlugin::load('Transifex')` or `CakePlugin::loadAll()` in your bootstrap

+Create an account at transifex.com and create/join a project and resources.

 Put the information regarding project, user and password in your config file or your bootstrap

 	$config['Transifex'] = array('project' => 'cakephp', 'user' => '...', 'password' => '...');